yegor256/blog/_posts/2016/apr/2016-04-08-revenue-may-kill-startup.md

 Startup valuation must grow fast, ideally doubling itself every few months.
 If that's not happening, close the business and start something else.
-The valuation must **skyrocket** or you have to abandon the startup and try your hand on another one as soon as possible.
+The valuation must _skyrocket_ or you have to abandon the startup and try your hand on another one as soon as possible.

-{% quote The revenue is good for you but not really good for investors %}
+{% quote The revenue is good for you but not really good for investors. %}

 One of the biggest mistakes a startup founder can make is to forget about this "skyrocketing valuation" principle and focus on making